CyrilSharma/Udder-Chaos/Testcases.md

 Step | Directions | Expected Output
 --- | --- | ---
-1 | Interact with the game to make the menu music play, then wait | The music restarts after it finishes 2 | Repeat above with game and lobby music as desired | Same result as above
+1 | Interact with the game to make the menu music play, then wait | The music restarts after it finishes 2 | Repeat above with game and lobby music as desired, if time allows | Same result as above

 ## User Story 14.1 - Disconnection
 Start in a game